 Primetime Ratings: NBC Wins With Stanley Cup Action

-NBC took top honors in the Monday ratings race, with hockey leading to a 1.5 in viewers 18-49, per the Nielsen overnights, and a 7 share.
-That beat the 1.2/5 put up by ABC.
+NBC was tops among broadcast networks in ratings Monday, scoring a 1.8 in viewers 18-49, per the Nielsen overnights, and a 7 share.
+NBC aired Game 4 of the NHL finals, which did a 1.9.
+The Nashville Predators and Pittsburgh Penguins are even at 2-2.

-Game 4 of the Stanley Cup finals, Washington against Vegas, did a 1.5 and ate up all of prime.
-Last year’s Game 4, Nashville versus Pittsburgh, scored a 1.9.

 The television industry's top news stories, analysis and blogs of the day.